timpulver/netlabel-list/README.md

 # Netlabel-List

 List of netlabels (active and inactive) and their URLs.
-Based on the list of [Acts of Silence](http://www.actsofsilence.com/netlabels/).
+Based on the list of [Acts of Silence](http://www.actsofsilence.com/netlabels/) (offline).

 ### Why another list?

-The *Acts of Silence*-list contains unstructured data, which makes it hard to explore all netlabels which e.g. release *Experimental* music, er which are based in *France* – filtering is not possible.
+The *Acts of Silence*-list contains unstructured data, which makes it hard to explore all netlabels that e.g. release *Experimental* music, or that are based in *France*.
+Filtering is not possible.

-For this reason I have converted the original *Acts of Silence*-list to JSON-format – which makes it easy to build upon, filter the results or create data visualisations with.
+For this reason I have converted the original *Acts of Silence*-list to JSON-format, which makes it easy to build upon, filter the results or create data visualisations with.

 ## Example Netlabel